MSpace-WHU/Forest_TLS_Reg/README.md

 sudo make install
 ```

-In this program, small_gicp is employed to re-fined the key-frame pose calculated from SLAM algorithm.
+In this program, small_gicp is employed to re-fine registration.

 ### :gear: Build HashReg
 Clone this repository, then compile.